ashleefv/ApplNumComp/L17: Sensitivity Analysis.md

-# **Sensitivity Analysis**
+# **Lesson 17: Sensitivity Analysis**
-This lesson focuses on sensitivity analysis definitions, and an example walkthrough
+This lesson focuses on sensitivity analysis, definitions, and an example walkthrough.

 ### **Introductory videos**
  * None for this lesson